bayyangjie/Web-Scraping-Apple-Store-Products/README.md

 Used Visual Studio extension 'Live Server' to view the actual webpage after loading the html file "apple_store.html" in Visual Studio.

 ## Creating a virtual environment
 A virtual environment (venv) is created for working within that space for the project.
-Libraries/dependencies are all stored inside this space specifically for the project only.
+Libraries/dependencies are all installed specifically for the project only.

 ```python
 # Create virtual environment